Houston Car Accident Lawyer

 Houston Car Accident Statistics

 Driving on busy Houston highways requires care and attention.
-This is especially true during rush hour when you can expect high volumes of traffic and delays on I-10, US 59, I-45 and the toll-ways.
-Car accidents can result from drivers who are distracted by talking on cell phones or texting and drivers who speed and are aggressive or reckless.
+Traffic accidents in Houston can happen at any time and this is especially true during rush hour when you can expect high volumes of traffic and delays on I-10, US 59, I-45 and the toll-ways.

-Automobile drivers and passengers who do not use a seat belt or are not properly restrained are much more likely to suffer fatal injuries in car crashes.
-44.7% of people killed in car accidents in 2013 where not properly restrained.[/fusion_text]
+Automobile drivers and passengers who do not use a seat belt or are not properly restrained are much more likely to suffer fatal injuries in car crashes; 37% of those who died in car accidents in 2015 occurred when the individual was not wearing a safety harness.

 Causes of Car Accidents in Houston and all over Texas